FeatureIDE/FeatureIDE/plugins/de.ovgu.featureide.examples/readme.md

 ## Description
 This Plug-In enables users to import example projects into their workspace.
-It contains all example projects of FeatureIDE and features an GUI wizard for importing.
+It contains all example projects of FeatureIDE and an GUI wizard for importing.

 ## Developer Information